silashatfield/web-invoice/readme.txt

 Sponsored features:

 * Google Checkout support sponsored by Aaron Petz, http://aaronpetz.com
-* Google Checkout Subscriptions and PayPal Payflow support sponsored by Sean Ham, http://consulting.dynamisart.com
+* Google Checkout subscriptions and PayPal Payflow support sponsored by Sean Ham, http://consulting.dynamisart.com
 * Sage Pay support sponsored by Euan Robertson, http://euan.co.uk/
+* AlertPay subscriptions support sponsored by Nathan Prescott, http://neopetsguru.com/

 Would you like to see this plugin in other languages?
 Please show your interest in the [Web Invoice community forum](http://mohanjith.com/forum/).
 You could also help us